arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -MapsFolder "C:\Maps" `
 -RemoveFileExtensions
-# Uploading map 'MyFirstMap' into the Azure Integration Account 'my-integration-account'
 # Map 'MyFirstMap' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading map 'MySecondMap' into the Azure Integration Account 'my-integration-account'
 # Map 'MySecondMap' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all maps* located in a specific folder into an Integration Account and set add a prefix to the name of the maps.